stereohorse/YANOM-Note-O-Matic/README.md

 ### Current functionality

 - Convert Note-Station `.nsx` export files to Markdown or HTML
+- Convert Nimbus Notes `.zip` export files to Markdown or HTML
 - Convert HTML to Markdown
 - Convert Markdown to HTML
 - Convert Markdown to a different format of Markdown
 - Report details of and issues identified during conversion
-  - Detials such as
+  - Details such as
     - number of notes converted
     - attachment files and images processed,
-    - links between note recreated
+    - links between notes recreated
   - Issues identified such as
     - Links between note station notes that could not be recreated
     - Links in notes that are for files that can not be located